semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 The above rule looks for files that are opened but never closed, possibly leading to resource exhaustion.
 It looks for the `open(...)` pattern _and not_ a following `close()` pattern.

 The `$F` metavariable ensures that the same variable name is used in the `open` and `close` calls.
 The ellipsis operator allows for any arguments to be passed to `open` and any sequence of code statements in-between the `open` and `close` calls.
-The rule ignores how `open` is called or what happens up to a `close` call &mdash; it only needs to make sure `close` is called.
+The rule ignores how `open` is called or what happens up to a `close` call&mdash;it only needs to make sure `close` is called.

 ## Metavariable matching